-Australian manufacturing company C-Mac Industries (Aust) Co-operative Ltd, the first worker’s co-operative under the new Australian legislation, delivered to the company’s 30 staff a direct financial stake in the business and an equal say in how it’s run, commenced trading on 1st July 2017 - International Co-operative Day .
+Australian manufacturing company C-Mac Industries (Aust) Cooperative Ltd, the first worker’s co-operative under the new National Cooperative Legislation (NCL), delivered to the company’s 30 staff a direct financial stake in the business and an equal say in how it’s run, commenced trading on 1st July 2017 - International Co-operative Day .

 After more than five decades of proud family ownership, from humble dirt floor factory beginnings 51 years ago in Ryde, C-MAC has achieved more than commercial success.